framenolan/ecommerce-backend/README.md

 ## Description

-With some provided starter code for the front end, this app provides the back end code to manage the catalogue of an e-commerce store.
+With some provided starter code and a focus just on the back-end data, this app provides the code to manage the catalogue of an e-commerce store.
+Products, product categories, and tags can be created, read, updated, or deleted using routes.

 ## Installation